furrukht10/furrukht10/README.md

 ### Hi there 👋 I'm Furrukh Tanveer.

-##A first year student studying Computer Science at Ryerson University.
+A first year student studying Computer Science at Ryerson University.

+Familiar with:

+➔ Java
+➔ Python
+➔ HTML
+➔ CSS/ SASS
+➔ Adobe XD
+➔ Microsoft Office

 <!--
 **furrukht10/furrukht10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.